edgi-govdata-archiving/overview/gsoc/gsoc-administration.md

 Planning for administration of Google Summer of Code for EDGI.
 We have our profile [description](gsoc-description.md), a list of [project ideas](gsoc-ideas.md), and a [template](gsoc-template.md) for submitting proposals.

-In terms of critical steps:
-- Identify 3-5 mentors
-- Chip off first-timer issues // smaller issues in web-monitoring, guides, archivers.app
-    - PR and contributing
-    - Getting dev environment set up
-- Expand project descriptions with more concrete details
-- Don't emphasize projects that rely on a single mentor-student relationship

 ## Timeline

 See [Google's timeline](https://developers.google.com/open-source/gsoc/timeline) for full details, extended details for EDGI deadlines added: